redwoodjs/redwoodjs-com-archive/docs/directives.md

 }
 ```

-There are many ways to write directives using GraphQL tools and libraries, and believe us, it can get complicated fast.
+There are many ways to write directives using GraphQL tools and libraries.
+Believe us, it can get complicated fast.

 But, don't fret: Redwood provides an easy and ergonomic way to generate and write your own directives so you can focus on the implementation logic and not the GraphQL plumbing.

 ## What is a Redwood Directive?

-Redwood directives are purposeful; they come in two flavors: **Validators** and **Transformers**.
+Redwood directives are purposeful.
+They come in two flavors: **Validators** and **Transformers**.

 Whatever flavor of directive you want, all Redwood directives must have the following properties:

-- Be in the `./api/src/directives/{directiveName}` folder where `directiveName` is yur directive
+- Be in the `./api/src/directives/{directiveName}` folder where `directiveName` is the directive directory
-- Must have a file name with `{directiveName}.{js,ts}` extension e.g. `maskedEmail.ts`
+- Must have a file name with `{directiveName}.{js,ts}` extension, e.g. `maskedEmail.ts`
-- Must export a `schema` and implement either their `validate` or `transform` function
+- Must export a `schema` and implement either a `validate` or `transform` function

 ### Understanding the Directive Flow